What is an Icon?

 Icons Aren't

-may live on as historical figures but we won't be including them as
+may live on as historical figures but we didn't include them as

 icons in this collection.
 This does not mean we ignore key individuals.

-It just means that we will include Shakespeare’s plays rather than the
+It just means that we included Shakespeare’s plays rather than the

 man from Stratford, Stephenson's Rocket rather than Mr Stephenson